 There are currently three affordable housing sites where three successful proponents have been selected through Canada Mortgage and Housing Corporation’s Federal Lands Initiative.

 A school for kindergarten to grade nine has been constructed while another school site has been identified in the master plan.
 There are several daycares in the Village at Griesbach’s commercial centres with opportunities for more in future development stages.

 The Village at Griesbach is being designed with sustainability as a priority.
 The community is home to a large central park, four beautiful lakes that also function as stormwater management facilities, numerous walking trails and paths, and a two-acre community garden.
 In recognition of its sustainability, a section of the community received LEED-ND (Leadership in Energy and Environmental Design – Neighbourhood Design) Gold Certification – the first project in Edmonton to receive this prestigious international designation.

 The northeast lands (64.7 hectares/160 acres) will be the final portion of the former Canadian Forces Base Edmonton to be developed.
 The planning process and public engagement is called “Growing Griesbach”.
 The process was launched in January of 2022.
 Development is expected to include a range of housing types, including rental and affordable forms, as well as open spaces and pathways.
-The Company will be leading a public engagement process throughout 2022 to inform the Master Plan wrapped up in May 2023.
+The public engagement process to inform the Master Plan wrapped up in May 2023.
 The formal planning application (Neighbourhood Area Structure Plan (NASP)) was submitted to the City of Edmonton and is expected to go to public hearing in February 2024 for approval and bylaw enactment.